piku235/JungiThemeBundle/Resources/doc/configuration.md

 ### Theme resolver

-We can say that a theme resolver is the heart and a theme selector is the brain of selecting a theme for a request.
+We can say that a theme resolver is the heart and a theme selector is the brain of selecting theme for a request.
 The theme resolver returns only a theme name for a dispatched request or nothing (null) if there wasn't any match for the request.

 #### Primary and fallback